 we’ll try and update this page as often as possible but sometimes we’ll need a kick up the arse so feel free to do so!

 please let us know of anything coming up by using the ‘Contact Us’ page above

-all the time THE BIBLE CODE SUNDAYS as the most prolific band in the scene you’re never far from a BCS show! just click here for their latest up-to-date gig list.
+THE BIBLE CODE SUNDAYS as the most prolific band in the scene you’re never far from a BCS show! just click here for their latest up-to-date gig list.
 Their latest residency is at Vince Power’s new venue The Fiddler, 229 Kilburn High Road, NW6 7JG every Sunday from 4:30pm.

 THE CRAICHEADS are another fantastic London Irish band who play regular gigs around town so look them up here to find out their next one!

 THE REELS also regulars on the London Irish pub circuit here

 London Irish Celtic Punk band THE LAGAN gig every so often and in case i missed something here